single-cell-data/SOMA/brainstorming.md

 ### Operation: read()

-Read a user-defined slice of data, optionally filtered, and return results as one or more Arrow.RecordBatch.
+Read a user-defined slice of data, optionally filtered, and return results as one or more Arrow.Table.

 Summary: